TritonDataCenter/manatee/docs/user-guide.md

 There are 3 different types of Manatee flips:

 * `AssumeLeader`.
-This means the node has become the primary of the Shard.
+This means the node has become the primary of the shard.
 This might mean that the primary has changed.
 Verify against the last AssumeLeader event to see if the primary has changed.
 * `NewLeader`.
 This means the current node's leader may have changed. the